 All and all, I enjoyed "Battle for the Planet of the Apes" very much.
 It is wonderful, and entertaining.
 It's full of parables that will appeal and educate the subconscious mind.

-The film takes place during the American Revolutionary War, mostly
+The motion picture takes place during the North-American Revolutionary

-during the mid-to-late 1770's in the state of South Carolina, which is
+War, specifically during the mid-to-late 1770's in the state of South

-the host to several bloody conflicts between the British Army and the
+Carolina, which is the host to several bloody conflicts between the

-I've read some people's comments online over the years and they nit-pick this film about some of the historical inaccurate's, and the thing is, this film is not a documentary, and it's not a history book.
-It's a film and it's purpose is to not only educate, but to entertain as well, and I think this is a very educational and entertaining film.
-I love American History, and I study it, and when I watch the movie, I don't notice any historical inaccurate's, and I don't look for goofs.
+I've read some people's comments online over the years and they nit-pick this film about some of the historical inaccurate's, and the thing is, the movie is not a documentary, and it's not a history book.
+It's a flick and it's purpose is to not only educate, but to entertain as well, and I think this is a very educational and entertaining film.
+I love United States history, and I study it, and when I watch this film, I don't notice any historical inaccurate's, and I don't look for goofs.
 I just sit back, relax, and enjoy the show.

-During the American Revolution, it's likely (although I'm not 100% sure) based on my studies, everyone (Americans included) spoke with an English accent, and it probably didn't even sound like today's English accent.
-However, from an entertainment stand point, in my view, I enjoy the fact that in "The Patriot" the American characters speak in an American accent, and the English characters speak in an English accent.
-Reasons being is because
+During the rebellion of the American colonies, it's likely (although I'm not 100% sure) based on my studies, everyone (Americans included) spoke with an English accent, and it probably didn't even sound like today's English accent.
+Be that as it may, from an entertainment stand point, in my view, I enjoy the fact that in "The Patriot" the American characters speak in an American accent, and the English characters speak in an English accent.
+Reasons being is because -

 First - Being an American myself, it makes me able to relate to the American characters more when I hear their American accent.

 I think history buffs will enjoy this film, as well as anyone looking for a good movie to watch on the 4th of July.
 I think some of the more hardcore history buffs who have a demand for historical accuracy might be bothered by the fact that this film not only aims to educate, but entertain as well, even if that means not making everything historically accurate, but I think if you can ignore and/or forgive the film for some of it's very minor historical inaccuracies, you'll find yourself really enjoying this movie.
+People who don't like history should avoid the film.
 I also think some people from England may not care for the film since it vilifies the English.